ArielAsh1/Multi-Threaded-server/README.md

 # Multi-Threaded TCP server- KNN Algorithm

 A C++ implementation of a multi-threaded TCP server.
 The server uses the KNN machine learning algorithm to allow clients classify new samples, based on input dataset.
+Server can handle multiple clients simultaneously.

 **to compile and run perform the following commands:**